lucasmenke/Notes/content/API.NET-Core-Minimal.md

 # ASP .NET Core Web API Minimal

-## Swagger
+## Create Project

-- visualizes the API
-	- displays all the endpoints
-	- execute requests to the endpoints
-	- displays recived data
+ASP.NET Core Web API > Uncheck Box: Use controllers

 ***

-## Project structure
+## Project Structure

 Their is no Controller folder like in a "normal" ASP .NET Core Web API.
-The endpoints are located in the Programm.cs
+This allows a minimal and clear project structure for small API´s.

 <ins>Programm.cs</ins>
+- endpoints are located here
 ``` C#
 // creates the application
 var builder = WebApplication.CreateBuilder(args);